ravipoudel25/React-Dashboard/README.md

 **This dashboard is made using React working in Vite and Bootstrap. **

 **Steps:**
 i.
-Clone the GitHub or download the zip file.
+Clone repo or download the zip file.